Junx0924/CV4RS/README.md

                     --num_samples_per_class 2  --use_npmem --eval_epoch 10 --nb_epochs 120
 ```
 #### Some Notes:
 * During training, metrics listed in `--eval_metric` will be logged for validation/test set.
-If you also want to log the overlap of embedding distance from intra and inter group, simply set the flag `--is_log_intra_inter_overlap`.
+If you also want to log the overlap of embedding distance from intra and inter group, simply set the flag `--is_plot_dist`.
 A checkpoint is saved for improvements on recall@1 on validation set.
 The default metrics supported are Recall@K, R-Precision@K, MAP@K.
 * If the training is stopped accidentally, you can resume the training by set the flag `--load_from_checkpoint`, the training will be restarted from the last checkpoint epoch, and the training results will be written to the original checkpoint folder.
 ### Logging results with W&B
 * Create an account here (free): https://wandb.ai